overdodactyl/ShadowFox/README.md

 ![dark_menus](Screenshots/viewsource.png)   | ![dark_menus](Screenshots/addons.png)

-# New changelog created
+# Keeping up-to-date with Changes

-To stay up-to-date with all changes made to this repository, please see [here](changelog.md).
+To help stay notified of all the changes made to this repository, please see [here](changelog.md).

 # Important Update 11/29/2017